holoviz/panel/doc/tutorials/index.md

 ## Beginner

-These guides are for you that is just starting to discover Panel.
+These tutorials are for you that is just starting to discover Panel.

 You will learn to develop and deploy amazing tools and apps that can be contained within a single Python file or notebook.